davewsmith/mosquitto-telegraf-influxdb-grafana/NOTES.md

   * [done] MQTT
   * [done] Telegraf / InfluxDB
-  * [in progress] Grafana
+  * [done for now] Grafana
+  * Script to inject sample data
   * Wire up wxbug to forward temperature reports

 ## Loose Ends

-  * Go over the warnings logged when then stack starts
+  * Go over the warnings logged when the stack starts
   * Manage secrets as secrets
+  * Maybe a canned dashboard?

 When it comes up, getting data from Tasmota converted to influx format is discussed in https://community.influxdata.com/t/help-parsing-an-mqtt-message-from-a-tasmota-device/30485/6